 ERO Enterprise Self-Logging Program Document.

-To be evaluated for self-logging, please complete the
+To be evaluated for self-logging, a registered entity should complete the